Miiden/miiden.github.io/_posts/GOAD/2025-08-21-GoADv3-Exchange-Extension.md

 So we are now all caught up with the previous installation and we now want to install an exchange server, lovely.

-From the `goad.sh` script, we can view all currently installed labs by using `ls`
+From the `goad.sh` script, we can view all currently installed labs by using `ls`:

 {% include figure popup=true image_path="/assets/images/Exchange-Installation-Images/goad-ls.png" alt="goad-ls"%}{: .align-center}